 Alex Martins, Chief Executive Officer/Alternate Governor

-Alex Martins, who has spent 31 years in professional sports management and rejoined the Magic in June 2005, was promoted to chief executive officer on December 7, 2011.
+Alex Martins, who has spent 32 years in professional sports management and rejoined the Magic in June 2005, was promoted to chief executive officer on December 7, 2011.
 He previously served as president for more than one year and was the team’s chief operating officer from 2006-10.
 Martins also serves as CEO of SED Development, LLC, an affiliate of the Magic which is currently planning an entertainment mixed use development across Church Street from the Amway Center.
-Martins is also the team’s Alternate Governor to the NBA Board of Governors, as well as managing partner of the Lakeland Magic, Orlando’s affiliate in the NBA G League.
+Martins represents the Magic as the team’s Alternate Governor to the NBA Board of Governors, as well as managing partner of the Lakeland Magic, Orlando’s affiliate in the NBA G League.
 Martins is a member of the NBA’s Team Media Advisory Committee, Labor Relations Advisory Committee and Business & Basketball Committee.

 Martins, who served in various senior-level management capacities with the Magic between 1989-98 and as the organization’s executive vice president of marketing and franchise relations in 2005-06, oversees all operations of the club.

-Over the past 12 years, Martins led the Magic in a transformation of its business operations, while overseeing a ticket sales, premium sales and corporate partnership effort which saw the most successful business year in the history of the franchise in the 2010-11 season.
-The transformation process received the recognition of the SportsBusiness Journal which named the Magic as a finalist for Professional Sports Team of the Year, the only NBA team to be named a finalist.
+During the past 13 years, Martins led the Magic in a transformation of its business operations, while overseeing a ticket sales, premium sales and corporate partnership effort which saw the most successful business year in the history of the franchise in the 2010-11 season.
+The transformation process received the recognition of the SportsBusiness Journal which named the Magic as a finalist for Professional Sports Team of the Year, the only NBA team to be named a finalist that year.

-Similarly, Martins spearheaded the transformation of the current Magic basketball operations department, with the hiring and management of the current basketball administration leadership.
+Similarly, Martins has spearheaded the transformation of the current Magic basketball operations department, with the hiring and management of the current basketball administration leadership.

 Martins originally joined the Magic as director of publicity/media relations in April 1989.
 In September of 1996, he was promoted to senior director of communications.
 He also previously served as the Chairman of the Board of the Magic Action Team Community Fund.
-The Magic Action Team Fund developed into the Orlando Magic Youth Fund, which has distributed nearly $23 million to local nonprofit organizations during the last 28 years, including $1 million this season.
+The Magic Action Team Fund developed into the Orlando Magic Youth Foundation, which has distributed nearly $24 million to local nonprofit organizations during the last 29 years, including more than $1 million last season.
 Additionally, Martins served on the developmental board of the DeVos Sport Business Management Program at the University of Central Florida.
 The program has been funded through a $9 million endowment by Rich and Helen DeVos and awards dual Masters degrees in Sport Management and Business Administration.